GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 You can *refuse the DistoStream*.
 You can *burn your Bondholder key*.
-You can *walk away* — and live in the old economy of debt, taxes, and fiat.
+You can *walk away* — and live in the old fiat economy of debt and taxes.

 But *you cannot refuse the physics*.